 The Food and Drug Administration (FDA or Agency) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
-Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on the Agency's process for collecting nominations of candidates to serve on FDA's advisory committees.
+Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+This notice solicits comments on “Collection of Information for Participation in FDA Non-Employee Fellowship and Traineeship Programs.”

 Submit electronic comments in the following way:

 Federal eRulemaking Portal:

 https://www.regulations.gov.
 Follow the instructions for submitting comments.
 Comments submitted electronically, including attachments, to https://www.regulations.gov will be posted to the docket unchanged.
 Because your comment will be made public, you are solely responsible for ensuring that your comment does not include any confidential information that you or a third party may not wish to be posted, such as medical information, your or anyone else's Social Security number, or confidential business information, such as a manufacturing process.
 Please note that if you include your name, contact information, or other information that identifies you in the body of your comments, that information will be posted on https://www.regulations.gov.

 - If you want to submit a comment with confidential information that you do not wish to be made available to the public, submit the comment as a written/paper submission and in the manner detailed (see “Written/Paper Submissions” and “Instructions”).Start Printed Page 1505

 - Mail/Hand Delivery/Courier (for written/paper submissions): Dockets Management Staff (HFA-305), Food and Drug Administration, 5630 Fishers Lane, Rm.
 1061, Rockville, MD 20852.